Skip site navigation

 Overview of the Animal Ordering Process

 All animal procurement begins with submission of the Central Animal Procurement System (CAPS) form.
-DLAR reviews all requests to ensure:
+DLAR reviews all requests to ensure that:

-• The species, strain, and number of animals match the IACUC-approved protocol
+• The species, strain, and number of animals match the Institutional Animal Care and Use Committee (IACUC)-approved protocol

 • Appropriate housing and facility resources are available